-Analyze each of your pages and how your target customers are using them.
-By defining the customer journey of your buyer persona, you can establish what you need to change in your pages in order to turn them into conversion rate machines.
+Analyze each of your pages and how the users navigate on them.
+By defining the customer journey of your buyer persona, you can establish the changes that you need to make in your pages to turn your site into a conversion rate machine.

-Look into your GA data and see if you can spot frequent patterns and trends.
-These patterns of users’ behavior will help you determine the components of your website design that you need to focus on.
-Your data will help you devise hypotheses that will result in an outline for A/B testing purposes.
+Look into your Analytics data and see if there are frequent patterns and trends in the users’ behavior.
+These patterns can help you determine the components of your website design that you need to focus on.
+Your data will help also help you devise hypotheses that will result in an outline for A/B testing purposes.

 - A suggested alteration

-Let’s say your website data shows that a lot of your potential clients abandon the cart after they enter the checkout process.
-After you’ve become aware of the fact, you might want to check if the form fields that lead to the purchase are a bit too much.
+Let’s say you have a lot of potential clients that abandon the cart after they enter the checkout process of your site.
+After you’ve become aware of the fact, you might want to examine if the form fields that lead to the purchase are a bit too much.

 In this case, your hypothesis might be:

-“Reducing the billing form fields will boost purchases by X% because, in that manner, the checkout process will be much faster for our customers.”
+“Reducing the billing form fields will boost purchases by X% because the checkout process will be much faster for our customers.”

-Document each hypothesis, the test results and measure your progress.
+Document each A/B test and measure your progress.
 The more you do it, the better the tests will be, and the better you’ll be able to optimize your website for conversions.